greit0n/mern-setup/README.md

 ## Client NPM install

 You need to install all the required npm packages for the client.
-Run the following command in the root folder:
+Run the following command in the client folder:

+-   `cd mern_setup_client`
 -   `npm install`

 # How to run